That-Dude/rc-backup/README.md

 # rc-backup

-A script to backup all APPS(vhosts) to S3 storage.
+A script to backup all APPS(vhosts) on a RunCloud.io managed server to S3 storage.

-Using 7zip

-And minio client